 However L is not well-defined by this: many linear maps will solve the equation $L\mathbf{v} = \mathbf{w}$; it is only well-defined if V has dimension 1.
-What the definition of derivative requires is that L works for all directions \mathbf{h} , and this does make L well-defined.
+What the definition of derivative requires is that L works for all directions h, and this does make L well-defined, as expressed in the above definition.